 DINAH! showcased "Fernando."
 Benny and Frida declined Dinah Shore's invitation to marry on her show.

 MUSIKLADEN SPECIAL 1976 set the pattern for later shows.
 9 songs are punctuated by short questions and answers.
 ABBA puts on blue suits and bow ties for "Honey Honey" and "Mamma Mia."
 Each suit sports a different flower.
 Agnetha and Frida whisper like school girls in class.
 Benny and Bjorn talk candidly about having control over every aspect of their music.
 They are an industry within an industry.
 It shows to what extent they wanted to do this.
-I wanted to step into the television and be part of it.
 I had no idea they were doing these shows.

 There was a Swedish ABBADABBADOO and one for Engish audiences.
 We visit the house where Benny and Bjorn compose.
 They discuss their approach to songwriting and the importance of melody.
-Agnetha tells how nervous she was making her first record and how her father brought her to Stockholm.
+Agnetha tells how her father brought her to Stockholm and how nervous she was making her first record.
 She looks so beautiful and innocent!
 Frida talks about the fun of performing.
 All 4 are open to the questions put to them.
 They are quite articulate!
-The show includes the video of When I Kissed The Teacher.
+The video of When I Kissed The Teacher is included.
 For "Money Money Money," they don cabaret outfits.
 Agnetha swings her arms and prances.
 "Dum Dum Diddle" is delicious!
 The Swedish ABBADABBADOO contains material edited out of the English one.
 Of the baby pictures, Benny is the most recognizable even without the beard.
 We take a nighttime spin in the elusive Tiger video.

 Back in the States for a kids' show called WONDERAMA, it is standard fare: "Mamma Mia," "SOS" & "Fernando."
 They wear karate outfits, and the kids love it.
 Benny greets them in Swedish.